 - Behavioral and emotional issues.
 It is important to get enough sleep and manage stress when you have epilepsy.
 Stress and lack of sleep can trigger seizures.
 If you have trouble sleeping, talk with your healthcare provider about how to make sure you get enough sleep.
 Learn coping techniques that will help you manage stress and anxiety.

 - Employment.
-With proper treatment, people with epilepsy can do just about any job safely and effectively.
-But, certain jobs in which there is a high risk to public safety may not be an option.
+With proper treatment, people with epilepsy can do just about any job safely and well.
+But certain jobs with a high risk to public safety may not be an option.
 Epilepsy is covered under the Americans with Disabilities Act.
 This law prohibits discrimination against people with epilepsy and other disabilities.

 - Coping with discrimination and stigma.
-Children and adults with epilepsy may face discrimination and struggle to overcome the stigma associated with this neurological condition.
-Help educate family, friends, co-workers, and classmates on your condition.
+Children and adults with epilepsy may face discrimination.
+They struggle to overcome the stigma linked to this condition.
+Teach your family, friends, co-workers, and classmates about your condition.
 Let them know what to expect and how to help during a seizure.

 - Education.
 Children with epilepsy may be entitled to special services under the Individuals with Disabilities Education Act (IDEA).
-Working closely with the child’s teacher and school nurse will help improve management of epilepsy at school.
+Work closely with your child’s teacher and school nurse to help manage epilepsy at school.
 It’s important for parents of children with epilepsy to balance safety and fun.
-Allow your child to have some age-appropriate independence and participate in sports and other activities at school, when possible.
+Let your child to have some age-appropriate independence and participate in sports and other activities at school, when possible.